Blurry background for design

 After your cataract surgery, you will likely feel tired for a few weeks as your body recovers.
 During this period, cooking and washing dishes may seem too exhausting.

-Developing a meal plan before cataract surgery can help you stay healthy and strong as you heal.
+Developing a meal plan before cataract surgery can help you stay healthy and recover more quickly.
 You can cook large batches of meals and freeze them for later or buy pre-cooked meals from the store.
-Nutritious food packed with protein and vitamins can speed your recovery process.
+Nutritious food, packed with protein and vitamins, can speed your recovery.

 4. Avoid Swimming Pools for at Least One Week